jacecotton/viewable/roadmap.md

 * DOM Parts / Declarative Custom Elements synthesis

 ## To be placed
-Not sure when to tackle/how important:
+Not sure when to tackle/whether in scope:
 * Cross-boundary idrefs for ARIA